KacperRebosz/remitly-internship-task/README.md

 # Remitly 2024 summer internship assignment

-This program validates AWS IAM policies against a set of rules, including a specific check for single asterisks (`*`) in the Resource field as per the assignment requirement.
+This program validates AWS IAM policies against a set of rules, including a specific check for single asterisk (`*`) in the Resource field as per the assignment requirement.

 ## Key Features